Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 agent_letters.to_csv("agent_data.csv")
 ```

 Having exported the data, we can now follow several approaches to test the hypotheses that we initially encoded in the model.
 The goal to systematically test - or validate - a model is to check if the model actually represents what it is supposed to.
-This can range from simply comparing your expectations to the outputs; to analyzing the internal consistency of the model over a detailed exploration of the possible parameters of your simulation (a so-called 'parameter space'); all the way to a detailed calibration to available empirical data.
+This can range from simply comparing your expectations with the outputs, to systematically analyzing the internal consistency of the model.
+Calibrating your model to available empirical data is one of the most simple and robust methods of testing, but of course this might be challenging due to data availability.
+A more involved method is to explore in detail the effects of a wide range of possible simulation parameters (a so-called 'parameter space').
 Mehdizadeh et al 2022, p.
 8-9, writing from the perspective of mobility studies, offer a sensible differentiation of various validation methods, as well as good examples of how to evaluate Agent-Based Models in other fields.[^23]

 In our case, we're interested in whether changing the model parameters leads to results that correspond to our expectations.
 For example, if we were to use a different random distribution to guide the letter sending, we would expect to see a different distribution of letters received.